 What can you do about out of gamut colors?

 It's impossible to force the print press to print a color that's out of gamut--the printed result won't look as vivid.
-If you think any of your colors might be out of gamut, keep those points in mind:
+If you think any of your colors might be out of gamut, consider these tips and recommendations:

-- If using our BookWright you can use its soft-proofing feature to anticipate any potential color shifts.
+- In BookWright, you can use the soft-proofing feature to anticipate any potential color shifts.
 Soft-proofing still won't let you print the same vivid color but you'll be able to see which colors might shift when printed.

-- When selecting a background color or text color try to avoid highly saturated colors, fluorescents, or neon colors.
-(And if you do, be aware that they may look less vivid in print).
+- When selecting a background color or text color, try to avoid highly saturated colors, fluorescents, or neon colors.
+(And if you use them, be aware that they may look less vivid in print).

 Remember that most colors print just fine.
-Just anticipate that certain vivid colors may look a bit duller in print, and consider slightly brightening your images so they're not as dark overall.
+Keep in mind that certain vivid colors may look a bit duller in print, and consider slightly brightening your images so they're not as dark overall.